open-telemetry/community/projects/contributor-experience.md

 * Blog posts and social media posts to highlight areas where help is needed
 * Events targeting the Contributor Community
 * Consume SIG Check-In reports from the GC and use this data to improve contributor experience
+* Support the community of contributors to maintain the Code of Conduct (Note: this is a support function, the responsibility for the CoC and especially enforcing it lays with the Governance Committee)
+* Implement or suggest measures to support contributor diversity
+* Help SIGs to establish practices to improve contributor experience, e.g. having multiple meeting times to serve more timezones

 ## Staffing / Help Wanted